ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-01-31-running-a-jupyter-notebook.md

 > **Update**: Read my review of the Jupyter Notebook ecosystem in 2020
 > in [this link](/notebook/2020/03/06/jupyter-notebooks-in-2020)

-In my research, I usually work with remote servers to run deep learning models inside machines more powerful than my laptop.
+<span class="firstcharacter">I</span>n my research, I usually work with remote servers to run deep learning
+models inside machines more powerful than my laptop.
 In some cases, I find myself needing to fire up a Jupyter notebook to draw quick-and-easy visualizations and short analyses.
 Here, I'll show you how to run a Jupyter